-Upon receiving the findings and recommendations of the Hearing Panel, the Vice President for Student Affairs shall render a decision within three (3) working days and will transmit the decision in writing to the student, the Grievance and Order Hearing Panel and other appropriate administrative officers via regular and certified U.S. Mail or overnight delivery service.
+Upon receiving the findings and recommendations of the Hearing Panel, the Vice President for Student Affairs shall render a decision within three (3) working days and will deliver the decision in writing to the student, the Hearing Panel members, the Dean of Student Services, and other appropriate administrative officers via regular and certified U.S. Mail or overnight delivery service.

-From the date the student is notified of the Vice President for Student Affairs decision, any request for an appeal to the Superintendent/President must be received postmarked or hand delivered in three (3) working days.
-Any appeal shall be made in writing and delivered to the Office of the Superintendent/President.
-If the student is suspended, the letter of appeal may be delivered to the Campus Police, who will hand deliver the letter to the Office of Superintendent/President.
+From the date the student is notified of the Vice President for Student Affairs decision, any request for an appeal to the Superintendent/President must be received postmarked or hand delivered in five (5) working days.
+Any appeal shall be made in writing and delivered to the Office of the Superintendent/President, 900 Otay Lakes Rd., Chula Vista, CA 91910.
+If the student is suspended, the letter of appeal may be delivered to the College Police, who will hand deliver the letter to the Office of the Superintendent/President.

 The Superintendent/President’s action shall be final and binding on all parties.

 According to Education Code §76030: A student may be expelled “for good cause when other means of correction fail to bring about proper conduct or when the presence of the student causes a continuing danger to the physical safety of the student or others.”